awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-geo.md

-# Values for Geolocation Resource Record Sets<a name="resource-record-sets-values-geo"></a>
+# Values for Geolocation Records<a name="resource-record-sets-values-geo"></a>

-When you create geolocation resource record sets, you specify the following values:
+When you create geolocation records, you specify the following values:

 **Note**
-Creating geolocation resource record sets in private hosted zones is not supported\.
+Creating geolocation records in private hosted zones is not supported\.

 + [Name](#rrsets-values-geo-name)